 Two rows in a drawer – one for fat quarters and one for anything that was between 1/8 yard and 3/8 yard, but not fat quarter shaped.
 I chose to keep these separate, in case I’m doing something that needs a full fat quarter.
 (Crappy picture because I can’t pull the drawer out far enough to show both rows.)

 Bins for yardage, hung on file folders.
 I’ll have to do a video on the way I fold these and why.
 It’s life changing!
 I’ll have to schedule that for my next procrastination session.
+UPDATE!
+Here’s a video of how and why I fold my yardage this way!

 You won’t believe how amazing it feels to have that done!
 The next day, I came across yet another bin of scraps, and it was NO BIG DEAL!
 I was able to pop each one into the corresponding bin in 2 seconds.